parthabits/ReFT-llama3/README.md

 # LLaMA-3 ReFT Model Fine-Tuning Example

 This project demonstrates how to fine-tune the LLaMA-3 8B model using ReFT (Rank-efficient Finetuning) for intervention-based tuning.
-The code guides you through loading the model, setting up ReFT configuration, and training it on a few-shot dataset.
+The code guides us through loading the model, setting up ReFT configuration, and training it on a few-shot dataset.

 ## Installation

-1. Ensure that you have the required libraries installed.
-If not, the code will install them for you:
+1. Ensuring that we have the required libraries installed.
+If not, the code will install them for us:
     - `pyreft`: Used for ReFT fine-tuning.
     - `transformers`: HuggingFace's transformer library.
     - `huggingface_hub`: For authentication and loading models from HuggingFace.